jdreaver/rust-os/README.md

 ## TODO

 - Userspace
-  - Create a dummy userspace function writting in Rust without loading an ELF file.
+  - Create a dummy userspace function written in Rust without loading an ELF file.
     - Map the Rust function's physical frame (plus maybe a few more) to e.g. 0x400000 in a new page table with pages marked as executable by the user, make a dummy stack for the user and map that to the userspace page table as well, and then load that as the userspace program.
+  - Create a type showing the intended memory mapping of a process and turn that into a page table.
+This should make it easier to reason about the memory map.
   - Create a kernel task start function called `task_userspace_setup` that is used to set up ELF stuff, page table, (anything else?), and call `jump_to_userspace`
-  - Ensure we are setting CR3 to kernel page table when we do `syscall` and back to userspace page table before we leave syscall handler
   - Parse ELF better (maybe in our own `elf` module) so it is clear what bits need loading from file and where they need to be mapped
 - Tests: Add thorough unit test suite we can trigger with shell command.
   - Consider a way to run tests on boot and return the QEMU exit code with the result